Literate Haskell with Markdown

 or run doctest

-on it (do not forget to re-generate
+on it (do not forget to re-generate Main.hs

-after you change the source code):
+after changing the source code):

 $ doctest Main.hs